- Want Lose Weight While Still Drinking Alcohol?

 One of the fastest ways a person can become overweight is by over-consuming food and/or alcohol.
 This is mainly because of the uneven balance of energy supplied and demanded in the form of calories.

 Although when we’re speaking in terms of alcohol, it’s a little bit more complicated than just calorie counting, I will explain that later.
 Below, we’ll look into combining our alcohol consumption with weight loss.

 How Much Is Too Much

 According to the USDA, excessive consumption of alcohol (Women: 4 drinks/day or 8 drinks/week; Men: 5 drinks/day or 15 drinks/week) may have negative short-term and long-term effects (6).
-Excessive drinking can cause alcoholism, liver disease, pancreatitis, cognitive issues, and various kinds of cancer.
-It also plays major role in weight gain and in some cases obesity (5).
+Excessive drinking can cause alcoholism, liver disease, pancreatitis, cognitive issues, and cancer.
+It also plays a major role in weight gain and some cases obesity (5).